 If you are driving a high-clearance 4-wheel drive vehicle, you are not exempt from this rule.
 These vehicles may be better built for driving in snow, but the laws of physics apply to them too.
 I've seen plenty of trucks and SUVs stranded on the side of the road in snow storms.

-Leave extra space between yourself and other drivers
+Leave extra space

 Leave yourself and other drivers plenty of room for error.
 Slides can be difficult to avoid on snow-packed roads, even for experienced winter drivers.
 If you leave extra space between your car and others, it will be much easier to avoid an accident when a slide or traffic slowdown occurs.